hai-vr/documentation/docs/products/prefabulous-avatar/component-reference/edit-all-mesh-anchor-override.md

-﻿# Edit Mesh Anchor Override
+﻿# Edit All Mesh Anchor Override

 Finds all SkinnedMeshRenderers and all MeshRenderers of the avatar and changes the Anchor Override.